AlamoEngine-Tools/eaw.modinfo/README.md

 **Description:**

 The `custom` property allows arbitrary extensions to the format using a collection of key/value paris.
 Key shall be unique strings.
 The value can be of any value.

+The property is not nullable.

 > *Note: Because the custom proptery exists only for 3rd party tools, it shall therefore be unspecified whether `key` is case-sensitive or insensitive.*